MikeVela34/phase-1VG-project/README.md

  2. User will have the ability to like the comments.

- 3. Comments will be listed in the oder of how many likes that it has.
+ 3. Comments will be listed in the order of how many likes that it has.
 It would be similar to the upvoting system that reddit has implimented.